guyernest/bedrock-agent/README.md

 # MLOps Best Practices: Building Bedrock Agent to query Athena Database

 This project is a part of the MLOps Best Practices series.
 In this project, we will build a Bedrock Agent to query Athena Database.

+This project is a part of the MLOps Best Practices series.
+It is available as a course on [O'Reilly](https://learning.oreilly.com/videos/-/06302024VIDEOPAIML/) and [EdX](https://learning.edx.org/course/course-v1:AI+bedrock1x+2T2025/home).
+Check out the course for more in-depth learning.

 The project is built using AWS CDK and Python.

 ## The Problem